Cryptographic Specifications of CryptPeer

 - input:

-policyId: identifier of the segmentation policy to use;context: logical context (instance, mode, device).
+policyId: identifier of the segmentation policy to be applied;context: logical context (instance, mode, device).

 - output:

-K_seg: byte string of length at least 32 bytes.
+K_seg: a byte string of at least 32 bytes.

 Conditions:

-K_pair(if necessary) is performed in volatile memory; K_segis only maintained in memory, for a minimal duration.
+K_pair, when necessary, is performed in volatile memory; K_segis held in memory only for a minimal duration.

 19.2 clear